poliastro/poliastro/docs/source/index.rst

     plot(molniya)

-poliastro relies on some Fortran subroutines written by David A. Vallado for his book "Fundamentals of Astrodynamics and Applications" and available on the Internet as the `companion software of the book`__.
+older versions of poliastro relied on some Fortran subroutines written by David A. Vallado for his book "Fundamentals of Astrodynamics and Applications" and available on the Internet as the `companion software of the book`__.
-The author explicitly gave permission to redistribute these subroutines in this project under the current license.
+The author explicitly gave permission to redistribute these subroutines in this project under a permissive license.

 .. __: http://celestrak.com/software/vallado-sw.asp